 A Study in Counterbalance - Hemp Chair

-A plant-fiber composite chair with a legible, honest structure based on counterbalance and tension.
+A plant-fibre composite chair with a legible, honest structure based on counterbalance and tension.

 Developed in Thailand, the chair combines hemp fabric and pineapple-leaf agricultural by-product in a counterbalanced structure.
 A tensioned rope allows the elements to remain thin and precise, supporting both upright sitting and a reclined posture that gently elongates the spine.